Updated November 10, 2023

-Key Differences between Positive Economics vs Normative Economics
+Key Differences Between Positive Economics vs Normative Economics

-Positive Economics vs Normative Economics – Comparison Table
+Positive Economics vs Normative Economics Comparison Table

 Let’s have a look at the Comparison between Positive Economics vs Normative Economics:

-|Related to||Positive economy relates to the causes and effects of an economy.
-It captures the consumer or the mass sentiment and the consequences.||Normative economics generally believes in the theory which prevails as per the morality or as per the things which need to do.|
+|A positive economy relates to the causes and effects of an economy.
+It captures the consumer or the mass sentiment and the consequences.

-|Meaning||It strongly deals with facts and data.
-Thus the facts lead to various opinions and different judgments.||The Normative Economy deals with the fictional part of the thought process.
+|The Normative Economy also deals with the fictional part of the thought process.
 It deals with what is essential rather than what can be done from the current scenario.

-|Nature||The nature of the positive economy is based on data and facts.
-It is highly narrative regarding the demand and supply situation and the present trends across the masses.||The Normative economy deals with perceptions and the morally relevant things which need to happen in a certain situation.|
+|The nature of the positive economy is based on data and facts.
+It is highly narrative regarding the demand and supply situation and current trends.

-|Argument||The argument which could be arising is objective as it is well backed up by data and relevant information.||The argument would base on subjective because there is no question of real data.
-All the facts are morally fitted as per the situations.|
+|The argument would be subjective because there is no real data.
+All the facts are morally fitted as per the situation.

-|Testing||The statements/ argument under positive economy can be tested with the estimated figures and from there the right or wrong or the difference can be found.||The statement is not possible to test as the data are not available because those are based on a different philosophy, moral values, etc. There is no one who could compare morality along with the actual facts and figures.
+|The statement is impossible to test as the data are not available because those are also based on a different philosophy, moral values, etc. No one could compare morality with facts and figures.

-|Caused by Need||The facts are required for a reality check within the economy.
-Sometimes the desired results may move in a different direction and to control this we need to take the help of a Positive economy.||The opinions are required so as to provide a moral value to the system and the steps which need to be done for better economic results.|
+|The facts are required for a reality check on the economy.
+Sometimes, the desired results may move in a different direction; hence, we need to take the help of a Positive economy to control this.

-|Based on||Real data, Facts, drivers of demand and supply, the difference in expectations as well as practical implementations, etc.||It is based on moral values, theories of what needs to be done and fictional concepts.|
+|It is based on moral values, theories of what needs to be done, and also fictional concepts.